-- develop leadership skills as directed by their teachers. - take the mid-year exam. - participate in an evening of chamber music serving as the final exam for the course.
+- develop leadership skills as directed by their teachers. - take the mid-year exam. - Prepare a performance-based midyear project. - participate in an evening of chamber music serving as the final exam for the course.
 This culminating event will involve the students choosing, presenting, and performing their selected repertoire.